 PLEASE NOTE: More dates for 2020 will be released shortly.

 How much does it cost?

-The Sharklab is a non-profit 501(c)(3) organization and is run on a shoestring budget.
+The Shark Lab is a non-profit 501(c)(3) organization and is run on a shoestring budget.
 Funding for our research comes from a variety of sources: scientific grants; donations; university courses; film crews; and volunteers.
-The prices we advertise are calculated to cover the costs of flight (between Miami and Bimini), accommodation, food, fuel, boat use and staff use as well as provide a donation to our research and your very own copy of our Shark Doc, Shark Lab book.
+The prices we advertise are calculated to cover the costs of flight (between Fort Lauderdale and Bimini), accommodation, food, fuel, boat use and staff use as well as provide a donation to our research and your very own copy of our Shark Doc, Shark Lab book.
 All donations to the station are tax deductible and we can provide receipts on request.

-If you are booking a research experience with under 12's in your group, please contact for prices.
+If you are booking a Research Experience with children under 12 in your group, please contact for prices.
 For group bookings of 4+ adults we offer a 10% discount.

 From beachfront cottages to top-story lofts, South Bimini has a handful of apartments that we set you up with to rest between and after our daylong adventures.
 Depending on the size of your group, we will place you in the best-suited location.